AnimBenard/Nest/README.md

 ---
 This is a robust, user-friendly desktop application designed to transform how hospitals manage patient care and administrative workflows.
-By integrating all essential hospital functions into one cohesive platform, HIMS ensures seamless information sharing and operational efficiency, ultimately enhancing the quality of healthcare delivery.
+By integrating all essential hospital functions into one cohesive platform, NEST ensures seamless information sharing and operational efficiency, ultimately enhancing the quality of healthcare delivery.

 ### **Core Features and Functionalities**